Posted on 3 Comments

 After that, step to the right again with the right foot and bring the left foot in front of the right leg.

-After a few steps, repeat the move while now the left leg leads.
+After a few steps, repeat the move while now the left leg now leading.

 • 5.
 Bounds – Jog slowly with an exaggerated running stride, step forward with your left leg, driving your right knee up to the waist.
 Freeze the move for one second and land softly on your right forefoot.
 Repeat the move while your right leg leads.